aldryn/aldryn-docs/docs/tutorial/basic-content-editing.rst

 We're in *content editing mode*, as indicated in the Toolbar.
 Use the **edit mode switch** to change to *structure editing mode*.

+.. todo:: an image for the toolbar with the edit mode switch highlighted

 The content you were looking at will be replaced by a representation of its structure.
 Each block of rows represents a **Placeholder**, and each row represents a **Plugin** that has been inserted into a Placeholder.

+.. todo:: an image for a placeholder block/rows

 When you edited text in the rich text editor, what you edited was one of these plugins.